SAP/spartacus-docs/_pages/dev/features/cart-import-and-export.md

 ---

-## Enabling Cart Import/Export
+## Enabling Cart Import and Export

 Cart Import/Export feature can be enabled by installing the `@spartacus/cart` feature library.
 For more information, see [Installing Additional Spartacus Libraries]({{ site.baseurl }}/schematics/#installing-additional-spartacus-libraries).

 ### CMS Components

-Feature is CMS-driven and consists of the one component named as `ImportExportComponent`.
+Feature is CMS-driven and consists of the following components:
+`ImportOrderEntriesComponent` - allows to render button for import order entries `ExportOrderEntriesComponent` - allows to render button for export order entries `ImportExportOrderEntriesComponent`- allows to render both buttons in a row (for import and export)

-It can be disabled by turning off such component in backoffice or by using ImpEx query.
+Button rendering can be disabled by turning off such specific component in backoffice or by using ImpEx query.

 ## Global Configuration